prolificinteractive/Moulinette/README.md

 ## Instructions

-How to build and run Coffee on multiple Prolific Interactive projects.
+How to build and run Coffee on multiple projects.

 ### From the command line